 Frequency: Three to five times per week

 Clients with severe forms of asthma will need to modify their participation to avoid asthmatic episodes.2 Swimming has been considered the least likely activity to promote an asthmatic episode, due to the benefits of breathing warm, humid air.8 Clients should learn how to use perceived exertion, breathlessness levels, and other symptoms to control their level of exercise intensity to avoid developing an asthmatic episode.
-Clients need to recognize when they begin to breathe more through their mouth in response ...
+Clients need to recognize when they begin to ...